 Sami Aknine has over 10 years' experience in managing operations and international projects for Euromoney Institutional Investor, a FTSE 250 publishing group, as well as experience in setting up operations systems and processes for Collectively, a non-profit digital media channel and collaboration platform focused on accelerating the shift to sustainable ways of living.

-Events and Social Media Manager
+Events and Marketing Manager

 Marina Calland started off as a journalist in Ukraine, writing about cultural events.
 Having spent a year in an American high school as a MUSKIE scholar, her English language and journalistic skills made her become a fixer and local producer for TVE, BBC World and RAI2, who were filming documentaries in Ukraine.
 She specialised in social issues, environment and human trafficking.
 After a year doing MA in International Journalism at City, University of London as a Chevening scholar, she did various journalistic and non-journalistic jobs for London information agencies, luxury travel magazines and even a stint as a Marketing and PR director for a luxury car and bike show in Moscow.
 She worked as an events manager at the Frontline Club in London before joining the CIJ in 2009.
 She's been living and breathing #CIJSummer Investigative Journalism Conference ever since.